Maine Coon Anesthesia

 In those cases, the anesthesia makes it so the cat cannot respond to external stimuli.

-How Dangerous Is Anesthesia For Cats?
+How Dangerous Is Anesthesia?

-The risks associated with this practice have gone down significantly in recent years, thanks to modern technology.
+Any medical procedure comes with some risks, however, the risks have gone down significantly in recent years, thanks to modern technology.
+However, it is not completely foolproof.

 Cats may encounter a drop in blood pressure or slowed breathing, which can be especially dangerous for cats with preexisting health disorders.